FoI

 Pagoda Flower

 Pagoda flower is an erect, open semiwoody shrub with large evergreen leaves and huge showy clusters of orange-red or scarlet flowers held above the foliage.
-The bush sometimes has multiple stems and gets 3-5 ft tall, spreading 2-3 ft across.
-The leaves have heart shaped bases; lower leaves are lobed and upper leaves entire.
+The plant sometimes has many stems and gets 3-5 ft tall, spreading 2-3 ft across.
+Oppositely arranged ovate leaves have heart shaped bases; lower leaves are lobed and upper leaves entire.
 The handsome leaves can be as large as 12 in across.
-They are arranged in opposite pairs along the fast growing stems which often branch from the roots rather than from a single trunk.
-The flowers are funnel shaped with long tubes.
-Although the individual flowers are only about 0.5 in long, they are arranged in massive terminal panicles up to 1 ft or more in height.
+The flowers small, funnel shaped with long tubes.
+Although the individual flowers are only about 0.5 in long, they are arranged in massive panicles up to 1 ft or more in height, at the end of branches.
 The flowers within the pyramid shaped cluster are tiered, like a Japanese pagoda.
-The showy display lasts from summer through autumn with additional sporadic flowering throughout the year in frost free climates.
-Pagoda flower is native to India, Sri Lanka, Malaysia and much of southeastern Asia.
+Pagoda flower is native to Andaman Is., Assam, Bangladesh, Bismarck Archipelago, Borneo, Cambodia, China Southeast, India, Laos, Malaya, Maluku, Myanmar, Nicobar Is., Philippines, Sulawesi, Sumatera, Taiwan, Thailand, Vietnam.
 It is widely cultivated in tropical gardens throughout the world.